unity3d-jp/MeshSync/Documentation~/en/SceneCacheInTimeline.md

 1. Open the Timeline window.
 1. In the Timeline Window, click **Unity.MeshSync > Scene Cache Track** to add a **SceneCacheTrack**.
-1. Drag and drop the SceneCachePlayer GameObject to the newly added track.
+1. Drag and drop the SceneCachePlayer GameObject to the newly added track, which will automatically create a [SceneCachePlayableAsset](#scene-cache-playable-asset).

 To view animation curves of the clip, click the Curves icon next to the Track name.